Skip to content

 root: "packages/utils",

-// config is optional when using only shared options
+// config is optional, shared options apply

 },